franocisgar/Hackintosh-AsRock-B460MPro4/README_EN.md

 CPU:Intel Core I5 10400 or I9 10900ES(QTB1)
 GPU:AMD Radeon RX5600XT Disguised as Radeon Pro W5700x
 Please modify platforminfo yourself
-If you are not using rx56000xt 5700 5700xt, please remove the config.plist All hardware descriptions of pciroot (0x0) / PCI (0x1,0x0) / PCI (0x0,0x0) / PCI (0x0,0x0) / PCI (0x0,0x0) under DeviceProperties in the file
+If you are not using Navi core graphics, please use the version with No Navi EFI
 Please modify the GUI skin of the startup interface